What’s new on Netflix in September 2020 – all the shows and movies coming soon

 Tuesday 15th September

-Beyond Scared Straight season 4 Latest run of the documentary profiling unique juvenile crime prevention programs in prisons across the US
+Beyond Scared Straight season 4 Latest run of the documentary profiling unique juvenile crime prevention programmes in prisons across the US

+Hope Frozen: a Quest to Live Twice Thai documentary following a scientist and his family who decide to cryonically freeze their cherished, dying toddler

+Izzy’s Koala World season 1 Kids’ documentary series about a child and her veterinarian mother who rescue koalas

 Wednesday 16th September

+Criminal season 2 The UK version of the interrogation drama is returning, starring Katherine Kelly, Lee Ingleby, and Line of Duty’s Rochenda Sandall

-The Devil All the Time Thriller film set in post-WWII Ohio, following a range of characters each reacting to the damages and disturbances they faced during the war
+The Devil All the Time Thriller film set in post-Second World War Ohio, following a range of characters each reacting to the damages and disturbances they faced during the war

 Tom Holland, Bill Skarsgård, Riley Keough, Jason Clarke, Sebastian Stan, Haley Bennett, Eliza Scanlen, Mia Wasikowska, and Robert Pattinson star in The Devil All The Time.